Facts & Figures

 To accommodate heavy usage by a booming population, a ‘wrap-around' addition expanded the Carnegie building.
 Again, usage grew.

-In 1996, residents approved an $8.2 million referendum to build a new 67,738 sq. ft. library by reconstructing and updating the library building and adding an addition.
-The new building opened in February, 1999.
+In 1996, residents approved an $8.2 million referendum to reconstruct and update the library by adding an addition.
+The new 67,738 square foot building opened in February, 1999.

 A Strategic Plan was announced in 2012 that included a building renovation scheduled for 2014.
-The $2.4 million renovation plans call for more study spaces, upgraded technology, improved WiFi, enhanced display of items, and a cafe space that welcomes food and drink.
-The six-month construction project is scheduled to begin in the spring.
+The $2.4 million renovation plans called for more study spaces, upgraded technology, improved WiFi, enhanced display of items, and a cafe space that welcomes food and drink.
+Construction is now complete!